AngelValentino/TaskFlow/docs/design.md

 The following elements are **out of scope** for the current application iteration and attached database:

-- **External integrations:** No integration with third-party platforms or services, except for using SendGrid to send emails via port 2525.
+- **External integrations:** No integration with third-party platforms or services, except for using Mailgun to send emails via port 2525.

 - **Monetization or advertising:** The database does not support payment processing, monetization features, or advertising.
 The platform is completely free to use and non-intrusive.